Contact

 - I convert the obtained limits into constraints on physical parameters of the studied transient sources.

 I strongly believe the combination of different messengers, as neutrinos, electromagnetic and gravitational waves, as well as the use of advanced data science tools in joint analyses are the key to unravel the mysteries of our Universe and the high-energy phenomena it contains.
-This is hence the main direction of the Astroparticle group at CP3.
+This is hence the main direction of my Astroparticle group at CP3.

 News